Skip to main content

 ― What will happen next?

-― How will having syphilis affect my pregnancy?
+― How will having syphilis affect my pregnancy and delivery?

 ― How will having syphilis affect my baby?